peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-An arbitrary-precision decimal number with the same value as "flt".
+An arbitrary-precision decimal number with the same value as  <i>flt</i>
+.

 <a id="FromString_string"></a>
 ### FromString